Amal-Saber/Web-Scraping-Project/README.md

 ### The required data

 1. get the data on all apartment posts in Amsterdam.
-What data do I need? [price, area, number of rooms, address, if it is apartment furniture or not]
+What data do I need? [price, area, number of rooms, address, if the apartment furniture or not]

 2. save the scraped data in a CSV file